 12. Don’t See It As A Necessary Step To Sex

-Although I know that kissing, for some, is something you do to work your way up to sex, you don't have to see it like that.
+Although I know that kissing, for some, is something you do as a lead-up to sex, you don't have to see it like that.
 Kissing is something that should be able to exist on its own and not be viewed as a base you need to touch before you can score your home run.
 Kissing, in itself is really satisfying, but if you’re thinking of it as a step, then you’ll miss out on the satisfaction.

 13. Be In The Moment

 Similar to having great sex, you need to be in the moment when you’re kissing.
 Try not to think about anyone or anything else.
-While that's obviously easier said than done, making an effort to tune out the stress of your day, the bills you have to pay, or the family drama that's been going on while immersing yourself in the moment is possible.
-You won’t get the most out of the moment if you let your mind wander to places that have nothing to do with the kiss.
+You won’t get the most out of the moment if you let your mind wander to places that have nothing to do with the kiss, like those bills you have to pay, or that problem that happened at work.
 Try grounding yourself by focusing on the sensation of your partner's lips on yours, or other physical stimuli happening around you.

 14. Don’t Compare Your Partner’s Kissing Techniques To Past Partners'

-Never, ever compare partners’ kissing or sexing techniques!
+It won't do any good to compare your current partners’ kissing to those from your past.
 While doing so doesn’t make you a bad person at all, it is an unfair way to approach physical intimacies, because we all do things differently and we all enjoy those differences in other ways.
-Although it's more than OK to note the differences, try not to compare and contrast.
-It's just a waste of time.
+Not to mention, it'll take you out of the moment, which will further detract from the kiss.